DavidMChan/caption-by-committee/README.md

 ]
 ```

-For more details on these commands, see `cbc caption --help` and `cbc evalaute --help`.
+For more details on these commands, see `cbc caption --help` and `cbc evalaute-dataset --help`.

 ## Running the model as an REST API